W-R126/Portfolio-Instruments/README.md

 ## Motivation

 For a large part of my early adult life, I spent a great deal of time reading about effective passive investing strategies.
-I have been an avid investor since I first began working, and I continue to believe that a solid passive investing strategy can greatly reduce the financial stress in ones life by providing great stability.
+I have been an avid investor since I first began working, and I continue to believe that a solid passive investing strategy can greatly reduce the financial stress in ones life by providing greater stability.

 Throughout my adult life, I have found myself repeating certain investing rebalance calculations which have become very tedious.
 This website was built to automate and intuitively display much of this information required to analyze your passive portfolio.

-Many newcomers are usually unsure of how to begin investing.
+Many newcomers are usually unaware of how to begin investing.
 This website also aims to reduce the stress of passive investing for the new investor by breaking down strong benchmark portfolios that have been pre-chosen based on stability and popularity.

 ## Website Breakdown